 As a result my policy is to try all sorts of things and say yes to everything within reason.
 If you asked me to go globe trotting and drop everything for a month, I'd probably say yes (provided I trusted you and enjoyed your company).

 I'm not into mysticism or religion, but if you like it that's fine as long as it doesn't hurt you.
 Flagellation: not cool.

 I live in the city and try to take advantage of it as much as possible.
-My only gripe is that I can't have a dog or parking spot but with housing prices like these I wouldn't waste the great 4 year old lease I have now.
+My only gripe is that I can't have a dog or parking spot but that's SF.

 My current fitness goal is Bane, but without the mask.